-There was a time when choosing funeral songs meant looking over a list of music provided by the funeral director and selecting from a limited number of standard choices.
-Quite often these would be arranged for organ and if vocals were included, the song would be a hymn.
+There was a time when choosing funeral music meant looking over a list of music provided by the funeral director and selecting from a limited number of standard choices.
+These would often be arranged for organ, and if vocals were included, the song would be a hymn.
 Times have changed.
-Today we find a wide variety of instruments used from guitar to flute to violin.
+Today we find a wide variety of instruments used, from guitar to flute to violin.
 Soloists may be professional singers, family friends, or some other acquaintance.
-As the desire to personalize memorial services has grown, so have the options for the music you select.
+As the desire to personalize memorial services has grown, so have the music options you select.
 Today, when it comes to song choice, just about anything goes.

 See Choosing a Funeral Singer for pointers on selecting someone to sing at a funeral.